-If you have a domain name and want to use OpenShift for hosting then using wildcard domain name is bit tricky with some domain registrars like GoDaddy.
-The reason is IP address of app on OpenShift doesn’t remain same and to use wildcard domain a DNS A record is setup with the IP address of hosting server.
-So, how do we make sure following to be true:
+If you have a domain name and want to use OpenShift for hosting then using a wildcard domain name is a bit tricky with some domain registrars like GoDaddy.
+The reason is IP address of the app on OpenShift doesn’t remain the same and to use the wildcard domain a DNS A record is setup with the IP address of the hosting server.
+So, how do we make sure the following is true:

 - user enters mysitename.com > user sees www.mysitename.com

 - user enters mysitename.com/about.html > user sees www.mysitename.com/about.html

 That is, the www prefix is always displayed anywhere on the site.

 But due to the non-static IP of the OpenShift app, it is not possible to adjust the A record.
 But you can set up a CNAME with the following: